gfx-labs/ip-app/docs/docs/reference/Governance/GovernorDelegator.md

 ## Overview
 The governor delegator contract is the governance/timelock contract for Interest Protocol.
 The contract references the implementation contract (governor delegate) for its logic.
 The logic can be updated by setting a new implementation contract.

+More information on governance can be found [here](../../../concepts/Governance/Overview).

 ## Constructor
 The constructor needs all of the relevant protocol information so it can intialize the governor delegate.
   ```